 Maybe my unwillingness to pick up Where the Crawdads Sing comes from the fact that so often I read something that has been highly recommended; a book that has received so much publicity, that I then feel disappointed.

-Kya Clark was once part of a large, loving family with brothers and sisters and a mother who spent her days cooking, drawing and painting the toe nails of her daughters.
-Unfortunately their father was a drunk who eventually chased everyone away – everyone accept Kya.
-For a while, things didn’t seem too bad, she slowly learnt how to cook his meals and remembered to stay out of his way when he came home after a drinking bender, avoiding his wrath.
+Kya Clark was once part of a large, loving family with brothers and sisters and a mother who spent her days cooking, drawing and painting the toenails of her daughters.
+Unfortunately, their father was a drunk who eventually chased everyone away – everyone accepts Kya.
+For a while, things didn’t seem too bad, she slowly learned how to cook his meals and remembered to stay out of his way when he came home after a drinking bender, avoiding his wrath.
 Life ticked by.
 Then one day, he too left.

 Her only other friend, is Tate, a local boy who desperately wants to reach out to Kya.
 Slowly, gaining her trust, he teaches her how to read and write.
 Over time, a relationship begins to flourish and she begins to feel like she is no longer alone in the world.
 That is until Tate heads off to college and appears to forget all about the shy, sensitive girl who hides out in the marshes.

 Devastated by Tate’s sudden departure and lack of contact Kya withdraws once again.
 Then things get even worse.